MoDES: Accelerating Mixture-of-Experts Multimodal Large Language Models via Dynamic Expert Skipping: More Setups

-\textbf{Implementation.} In practice, we normalize $\alpha^{(l)}$ across layers as $\widetilde{\alpha^{(l)}}=\frac{\alpha^{(l)}}{\sum^L_{l'=1}\alpha^{(l')}}$.
-During inference, we compute $s^{(l)}_i=\widetilde{\alpha^{(l)}}\cdot \pi^{(l)}_i$ for a given token $\mathbf{x}^{(l)}$.
-Since $0<\pi^{(l)}_i<1$ ($i\in\mathcal{S}^{(l)}$), $s^{(l)}_i\in(0, 1)$.
-Thus, we choose $D=100$ grids in $(0, 1)$ as $\mathcal{B}$ to search for optimal thresholds.
-In detail, we apply a rectified \texttt{sigmoid} function to $100$ grids falling into $[0, 1]$ with equal intervals.
-For inference speed measurement, we implement efficient CUDA kernels for MoE layers.
-To efficiently execute the computations for the activated experts, we employ a Grouped General Matrix Multiplication (Group GEMM) approach.
+For inference speed measurement, we write efficient CUDA kernels for MoE layers.
+First, we implement our dual-modality thresholding method inside the router kernel, so it introduces no extra kernel launches or separate decision pass.
+After computing router logits and top-$k$, we apply a branch-free masked comparison with the modality-specific threshold and directly edit the top-$k$ outputs: skipped routes are assigned an invalid sentinel expert id (\emph{e.g.}, $M{+}1$).
+During MoE dispatch/gather, sentinel entries are filtered out and thus never scheduled/executed, reducing both expert compute and expert loading.
+The added cost is only a few element-wise operations on the small top-$k$ list, so warp divergence/overhead is minimal and does not negate the observed wall-clock speedups.
+Moreover, to efficiently execute the computations for the activated experts, we employ a Grouped General Matrix Multiplication (Group GEMM) approach.
 Group GEMM enables the concurrent execution of all required matrix multiplications within a single, unified kernel launch.
 Each expert's computation is treated as an independent sub-task within the group.
 The performance of this kernel is highly dependent on the workload distribution.
 Therefore, to achieve maximum efficiency, we perform an offline profiling step where we conduct a grid search to identify the optimal kernel tile sizes for various representative activation patterns.
 This ensures high computational throughput across the diverse and dynamic workloads characteristic of MoDES computation.

 All performance experiments are conducted on $8\times$H200 GPUs, and efficiency experiments are performed on a single H200 GPU.